 Gases build up in the root zone over time through the decomposition of organic matter, they can stunt root growth and cause the grass to weaken significantly.
 Aeration allows these gases to vent and be exchanged for oxygen which is very beneficial and will cause roots to stretch deeper into the soil and provide more nutrients and water.

 Overseeding provides new growth in a lawn especially in areas that have become thin or weak.
 When coupled with aeration it can provide a needed boost to the lawn.
-We use only high-quality certified seed with varieties that are proven to succeed in this area of the country.
+Our turf care programs use only high-quality certified seed with varieties that are proven to succeed in this area of the country.
 We select the seed types and varieties based on the environment of the property.
 The varieties used are also usually more resistant to disease and deal with stress better than most.

 359 Paoli Pike